uc-mestemax/it3038c-scripts/project2/README.md

 # How to use it?

-Ensure you have NodeJS installed, download the project2.js, and open it in any text editor you like, preferably vscode if you have it.
+Ensure you have NodeJS installed, clone my repository, and open project2.js in any text editor you like, preferably vscode if you have it.
+You will also need to run `npm install axios` to allow for the scraping functionality.

 First off, the program needs to know what shuttle stop you want to monitor.
 To do this navigate to [the University's shuttle map](https://uc.doublemap.com/map/), and turn on the route you want to use.
 Right click on either the header, or the right side panel, and select "inspect element".
 Or navigate to your browsers dev tools, and find that feature (F12 works for most browsers).
 Switch to the network tab to inspect file transfers, and click on your desired stop location to monitor.
 You should see a GET request made with the file `eta?stop=<yourStopID>`